Nadia5678/Hi-/README.md

-# Hi
+# Hi, My name is Nadia
-My name is Nadia.
 I'm a Retail Merchandiser transitioning into Data Analytics.
-I'm versed with Microsoft Excel and Google Sheets.
+I am passionate about integrating retail merchandising and using data to help generate sales or find solutions to grow company needs.I'm versed with Microsoft Excel and Google Sheets.
 I have basic skills in SQL and actively learning Tableau.
+I’m known as a self starter, eager to learn and expand my skills, and a compassionate leader in my field.
 I'm looking forward to connect with the data community and create projects.